PatrickTheCodeGuy/Bookr/readme.md

-# Pitch: Bookr is your source for all things Text Book.
+# Bookr is your source for all things Text Book.
 Picture the AirBNB of text books, a social platform for peer reviewed text books.

-#MVP: As a user I can log in, and see a list of text books.
+MVP: As a user I can log in, and see a list of text books.
 Each book will have a 5 star rating I can browse from.
 As a user I can review each book.

-#Stretch Goal: A link to each book will take me to a site where I can purchase a book and compare prices.
+Stretch Goal: A link to each book will take me to a site where I can purchase a book and compare prices.

 ## MVP Features Breakdown: